Countmooshroom/College-Reviews/README.md

 1. Delete your virtual environment.
 2. In either GitHub for Desktop or VS Code, commit the changes with a description and push them to the origin.

+Accessing the admin site:

+1. At /admin, you can log in with the default username "admin" and the password "password".